 One big concern about hospice during the holidays is where care should take place.
 Three Oaks Hospice provides care wherever a patient calls home, which could mean their own home, a relative, or even a senior living facility.
 In-home hospice care is coordinated by the hospice provider in consultation with the patient’s regular physician.

 Because the focus of hospice care is to reduce pain, manage symptoms and make the patient as comfortable as possible, entering hospice at this time can help a terminally ill patient enjoy the holiday season without excess discomfort or distress.
-Having a reliable care team to help with bathing, grooming and personal care gives families peace of mind knowing their loved one is being kept comfortable and makes the patient feel confident about being around relatives and friends during the holiday season.
+Having reliable hospice staff members provide support to help with bathing, grooming and personal care gives hospice families peace of mind knowing their loved one is being kept comfortable and makes the patient feel confident about being around relatives and friends during the holiday season.

 Hospice Care Provides Stress Relief During the Holidays